aree6/LiftShift/CONTRIBUTING.md

-# Contributing to HevyAnalytics
+# Contributing to LiftShift

-Thank you for your interest in contributing to HevyAnalytics!
+Thank you for your interest in contributing to LiftShift!
 We welcome contributions from everyone.
 This document provides guidelines and instructions for contributing.

 ## 📋 Table of Contents